kcmoliveira/skipchallenge/README.md

 # Skipchallenge
-This provide API microservices for a product delivery.
+This provide API microservices for a product delivery application.
 It contains:

   - Docker for MySQL and RabbitMQ (the last one is to be done);
   - One microservice for authentiation;